Carina-P/ms3-best-books/README.md

 ![](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/database-design.jpg?raw=true)

 - **Text index** The users will search in database for books with title or author or part of the title or part of the author.
-Text index is used on the fields title and author to simplify the query but also to improve the **performance**.
+Text index is used on the fields **title** and **author** to simplify the query but also to improve the **performance**.

 - Both books and books_details contain information about books.
 I decided to divid the information into two collections using the **subset pattern** ([Mongo DB Documentation](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-one-relationships-between-documents/))
-The information in books collection is accessed often from the page but information in the books_details collection is less frequently-accessed.
+The information in books collection is accessed often from the page to show information about many books on same page.
+Information in the books_details collections is shown when user chooses to look at one books details.
+Book-details collection is less frequently-accessed.
 - The **subset pattern**
 ([MongoDB Documentation](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/))
 is also used for book_details and reviews collections.